lakshmi4296/techAssignment/README.md

 8. The temp folder used for uncompressing is cleared out in post job

-9. NoSQL queries are available on queries.txt
+9. Queries are available on queries.txt